minvws/nl-covid19-coronacheck-website/en/guidepost.md

 {% capture copy_testbewijs %}
 <div markdown="1">
 Only test results from test locations that are affiliated with CoronaCheck can be converted into a coronavirus pass.
-More information about test certificates can be found on {{ site.data.links.testbewijs[page.lang] }}.
+More information about test certificates can be found on [this government page about Testen voor Toegang](Https://Government.nl/test-certificate-access ) and on {{ site.data.links.testbewijs[page.lang] }}.

 ### Tested negative at the GGD
 It can take up to 30 hours before the results of a test are available.
 From the moment the GGD has the results (you can see this via {{ site.data.links.coronatest[page.lang] }}) it will take a few hours before the data can be retrieved in the CoronaCheck app (or CoronaCheck website).
 Is your test result already available in {{ site.data.links.coronatest[page.lang] }}, but not in the CoronaCheck app 30 hours after taking the test?
 Please contact the GGD on {{ site.data.links.phone-ggd[page.lang] }}.